 Dementia Care Homes Birmingham

-Moundsley House is a forty-five-bed unit that caters for people with mild to moderate dementia, while Kenilworth House is a smaller 30 bed unit for people with more advanced dementia and some behaviour that challenges.
-Residential Care homes Birmingham for dementia is a progressive deterioration of the mental faculties and affect memory, intellect, judgement, personality and emotional control.
+Moundsley House is a sixty bed unit that caters for people with mild to moderate dementia, while Kenilworth House is a smaller 30 bed unit for people with more advanced dementia and some behaviour that challenges.
+Dementia is a progressive deterioration of the mental faculties and affects memory, intellect, judgement, personality and emotional control.
 Moundsley Hall offers specialist dementia care homes that can meet the changing and complex needs of people with elderly dementia care UK.

 Dementia Care Services